amendl/SuperNEMO_ML_applications/README.md

 3. install [packages](#required-software) (if not done yet)
 4. load python virtual environment (or add `#! <path-to-your-python-bin-in-envorinment>` to first line of your script)
 ## Working with real data (temporary solution)
 We test models on real data and compared them with [TKEvent](https://github.com/TomasKrizak/TKEvent).
-Unfortunately, it is not possible to open `root` files produced by [TKEvent](https://github.com/TomasKrizak/TKEvent) library since this library might be built with different version of python and libstdc++.
+Unfortunately, it is not possible to open `root` files produced by [TKEvent](https://github.com/TomasKrizak/TKEvent) library from python with the same library sourced since this library might be built with different version of python and libstdc++.
 Fortunately, workaround exists.
 We need to download and build two versions of [TKEvent](https://github.com/TomasKrizak/TKEvent).
 First version will be built in the manner described in [TKEvent](https://github.com/TomasKrizak/TKEvent) README.md.
 The second library shoudl be build (we ignore the `red_to_tk` target) with following steps:

 1. `module add ROOT` where `ROOT` is version of `root` library used by `tensorflow` (**currently `module add Analysis/root/6.22.06-fix01`**)
 2. `TKEvent/TKEvent/install.sh` to build library